 I lug around a laptop daily and it's NOT fun.
 I just got a backpack for it yesterday and that's an improvement.
 I also have a couple of docking stations for it which make it much more tolerable to use at either end of the journey.

-- sit in front of the screen as few times as possible for any particular event (data entry, report writing, quote building, etc); - all data is available where you are working - larger keyboard/pad makes typing easier
+There are some advantages: - sit in front of the screen as few times as possible for any particular event (data entry, report writing, quote building, etc); - all data is available where you are working - larger keyboard/pad makes typing easier

 There are also disadvantages: - Heavy or cumbersome to carry - more wear & tear on laptop - overkill on many occasions - space to work in a truck might make it less convenient

 I have used a Pocket PC for years.
 My 1st was a Jornada, then Toshiba and now an Ipaq 2215.
 I created my own spreadsheet in Excel.
 It has worked great for me.
 Especially when you are away from the PC and need to jot a few things down.
 You can also add drawing tools that will sync with .dwg or .dxf files.
 I would create a qwick sketch of a job.
 If I need to find an address I have MS Pocket Streets on mine.
 Although each application on its' own is not that great on a handheld, having them all at the same time is priceless.